russell-n/apcommand/apcommand/accesspoints/atheros.rst

 AtherosAR5KAP
 -------------

 This is an access-point used for WiFi Alliance testing.
 It is not a commercial access-point.
 The commands to control it are taken from the code that Aren :ref:`wrote <arens-atheros>`.
+The primary request was that I create a command-line command to change the AP-channel.
+As such it does not change settings en-masse the way that Arens code does, as it assumes that only incremental changes are being made.

 .. autosummary::
    :toctree: api